owncloud/ios-app/ownCloudAppShared/User Interface/Theme/CSS/README.md

 - records whose last element is identical to that of the *Selector Path* are preferred (+100)
 - the specifity - and therefore weight - of selectors increases (+10) from the beginning to the end of the *Selector Path* (in `.sidebar .cell .label .account`, `.label` is weighted higher than `.cell` - at 30 vs 20)
 - records with the `important` property are preferred (+1000)
-- if two or more records reach the same score, the one that was last added to the `ThemeCSS` instance will be used (allows override, f.e.x. through `Theme.plist`)
+- if two or more records reach the same score, the one that was last added to the `ThemeCSS` instance will be used (allows override, f.e.x. through `Branding.plist`)

 ## Debugging selectors and matching
 If a view doesn't use the expected values for the respective properties, this can different reasons: